 In autumn 2021, we will be taking a similar approach to seek providers for information in alternative formats for Blind and partially sighted people and for people with a learning disability.
 These will be live 2022.

 Feedback showed there is a lack of confidence in getting support to access healthcare, that people experience delays in diagnosis and care and that the procedures for booking support arrangements are often lacking.
 Key issues raised which are addressed in the new specification for the services include:-

-The specification includes training for NHS staff and support to simplify booking procedures and confirm bookings.
+The new service includes training for NHS staff and support to simplify booking procedures and confirm bookings.

-The following were identified as important to a good service and are all part of the new specification:-
+The following were identified as important to a good service and are all part of the new service requirements:-

 Some of the languages and formats available on request include:

 اﻟﺘ ﻤﺔ ﻣﺘﻮﻓﺮة ﺪ اﻠﻄﻟﺐ.

 При поискане можем да ви предоставим превод.